 Some SBB sites have been polluted by decades of intensive use (mostly by third parties).
 Accidents or the incorrect use of chemicals and fuels have in some places also caused the subsurface to be polluted.
 SBB has recognised the hazards that can be caused by polluted land and has commissioned an in-house unit to record, examine and remediate these polluted sites.

 Detailed investigations in the second phase also indicate that most of the locations inspected so far do not present a hazard to people or the environment.
-In about 60 cases, however, the experts found contaminated sites that needed remediated.
-The first of these clean-up operations have already been completed.
+In about 55 cases, however, the experts found contaminated sites that needed remediated.
+Renovation has already been completed in over 50% of cases.

 Contaminated site project in Ticino.